kylegilman/video-embed-thumbnail-generator/readme.txt

 = A plugin to make embedding videos, generating thumbnails, and encoding HTML5-compatible files a little bit easier. =

+This is probably the last completely free major release.
+Some advanced features will be converted to premium add-ons in the future.
+More info in the <a href="https://wordpress.org/support/plugin/video-embed-thumbnail-generator">support forum</a>.

 This plugin adds several fields to any video uploaded to the WordPress Media Library.
 Just choose a few options, make thumbnails, click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.

 You have the option to use a few different video players: